 Cost Segregation Case Study – Restaurant

-The Taco Bell restaurant was 1,500 Square Feet on a 40,000 Square Foot lot.
+This fast food restaurant was 1,500 Square Feet on a 40,000 Square Foot lot.
 The tax payer bought the property and established the tax basis as $3,000,000.

 The interior had fixed-in-place tables and seating, 3 point-of-sales positions, 2 beverage dispensers, a drive-up window, extensive electrical, plumbing and HVAC serving the restaurant equipment and the very expensive finishes one finds in a successful franchise restaurant.
 The Land Improvements consisted of parking, curbs, sidewalks, underground water runoff, landscaping and the drive-up lane.